The article was revised and updated on August 2, 2024

 A community of developers has developed an open-source system.
 It is different from the other types of LIMS because its source code is widely accessible and free to use, modify, and distribute.
 While this level of modification means that open-source LIMS systems can be customized to the needs of different organizations, it also means that a higher degree of technical expertise is required.

-What are the different types of LIMS solutions?
+What are the different types of LIMS uses?

 Research LIMS